 You’ll notice there’s no closure stage like that found in the project lifecycle.
 Unlike projects, portfolios can go on indefinitely, as new projects and programs are added.

-1. Decide on strategic objectives
+1. Decide on strategic goals and objectives

 Coming up with strategy objectives requires asking yourself the right questions: